Mauro Coppolaro: Latina (loan)

 On 1 September 2016, Latina announced that Coppolaro was loaned to Latina until the end of 2016/17 Season.
 On 2 October 2016, he made professional debut for Latina against Cesena.
 He has played 6 games in a row.

 Virtus Entella

 In 2019 Coppolaro joined Virtus Entella.

 Modena

-On 6 August 2022, Coppolaro signed a two-year contract with Modena.
+On 6 August 2022, Coppolaro signed a two-year contract with Modena with an option to extend.
+On 14 July 2023, he was loaned to Carrarese for two seasons.

 International career

 Coppolaro has represented his country at various age groups.
 On 19 October 2013, he was first called up and played for Italy U17 against Ukraine U17.

 With the Italy U19 he took part at the 2016 UEFA European Under-19 Championship, playing five games in the tournament, Italy finishing the competition as a runners-up.